 Council for Clinical Certification in Audiology and Speech-Language Pathology: Further Consideration and Appeal Procedures

 Policies and Procedures Related to Certification Appeals for Acceptance of Program Director Verification Form or Clinical Fellowship

 If a Program Director Does Not Recommend the Applicant for Certification

-If a program director does not recommend the applicant for certification, the program director must sign the application and state the reason(s) for the negative recommendation in Section 20 of the application.
+If a program director does not recommend the applicant for certification, the program director must sign the application and state the reason(s) for the negative recommendation.
 In addition, the program director may send a letter explaining the reason(s) for the negative recommendation and supporting documents to the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC).
 When appropriate, this information may be shared with the applicant.